Skip to main content

 Get an API key

+An API key is required to make calls to a Pinecone project.
 Use the widget below to generate a key.
-If you don't have a Pinecone account, the widget will sign you up for the free Starter plan.
+Users without a Pinecone account will be signed up for the free Starter plan automatically.

 import os